 -Sell the cosigned item to pay off the loan.
 If the loan you cosigned is secured by something like a car or a home, it may be possible to sell the item to repay the loan.
 Then, the other borrower can replace the item on his own.
 This option is complicated by the fact that cosigning and ownership are two separate issues, so you will have to research your rights.
 In addition, this may only be an option if you are not upside down on the loan.

 -Ask the cosigner to refinance the debt in his own name.
 In order for the other borrower to assume total responsibly for the debt, he would have to apply for a new loan and qualify on his own.
 The challenge is that if he were able to do this, he probably wouldn’t have asked you to cosign in the first place.

 -Ask the other borrower if there is any way he can repay the debt.
 Suggest that the other borrower sell assets or obtain another type of loan to repay the debt.
-If total repayment is impossible, talk about options to accelerate payoff.
+If a total repayment is impossible, discuss options that will allow for accelerated debt payoff.

 -Make the payments yourself.
 Making the payments yourself can protect you from surprises like late fees or damage to your credit report.
 Then, you can try to collect from the cosigner.

 I realize that some of these options are difficult; however, when you consider the consequences, they might be worth the effort.
 Besides damaging a relationship and your credit history, it is possible for a cosigner to be sued for an increased amount including late charges or attorneys’ fees.
 Depending on state laws, this could result in the garnishment of your wages or bank accounts.
 If the primary borrower files for bankruptcy, the loan may end up being your sole responsibility.